tayvano/lazarus-bluenoroff-research/hacks-and-thefts/Bancor.md

 $10m worth of BNT was later recovered.

+A Bancor wallet got hacked and that wallet has the ability to steal coins out of their own smart contracts.
+An exchange is not decentralized if it can lose customer funds OR if it can freeze customer funds.
+Bancor can do BOTH.
+It’s a false sense of decentralization.

 ## On-Chain

 - Heist executed via private key to the `BancorConverter` contract: 0x009bb5e9fcf28e5e601b7d0e9e821da6365d0a9c